AHsytraka/asp.net-VueJs/BackForVue/README.md

 ## ASP.NET Core Project Setup

 ### Change the connection string in appsettings.json to match your database informations
-### Note that I didn't make the migration run automatically because this is a small project :)
+#### I didn't make the migration run automatically because this is a small project :)

 ### Install all dependecies